BTU-CyberSec-CTF-Club/CTF-Tools-and-Resources/VMs/Setup VM.md

       /root/<foldername>.
     - Once you start the machine, your folders should automatically show up in the mount path you specified!
+* Assign more resources to the machine (RAM, CPU, ...)

 ### Basic System Configuration